Student Vehicle Registration Information

 A parking ticket may be appealed by paying the fine within 96 hours at the Parking Office and then contacting the Office of Student Services & Engagement.
 All appeals must be accompanied by a receipt from the parking office.

-A deposit box for parking tickets is located outside the Parking Office in the Maintenance Building.
+A deposit box for parking tickets is located outside the Parking Office.
 Please use the parking ticket deposit box or mail your check or money order in the ticket envelope.
-DO NOT SEND CASH.
+Please do not send cash.
 Your check or money order is your receipt unless you require one for filing an appeal.

 A student receiving five or more parking violations in one semester will be declared a habitual offender.
 Habitual offenders, in addition to having a hold placed on their student records, may also have all parking privileges revoked for a period of 15 class weeks.
 The student may be required to turn over to the Parking Office all parking permits issued for all registered vehicles.

 605 West Hall